scholarslab/demos/_texts/q-text-mining.md

 ## **Data mining**

-While conceding that the paradigm of ‘data’, coupled with other developments such as the Internet of Things, data mining and deep learning, indeed gives rise to changed sociotechnical formations, building on arguments made in connection with the proposal for a ‘open computing’ for humanities in the digital age.
+While conceding that the paradigm of ‘open data’, coupled with other developments such as the Internet of Things, data mining and deep learning, indeed gives rise to changed sociotechnical formations, building on arguments made in connection with the proposal for a ‘open computing’ for humanities in the digital age.

 ## **The New Hampshire corpus**
 The New Hampshire corpus provides easy access to a collection of the book.
 Through “reading” the individual poems, the analysis enables us to uncover the untold stories of the literature.